gsong/express-react-project-starter/README.md

 # Starter Project With PostgreSQL, Express, and React

 End-to-end React app backed by an Express API server, persisting data to PostgreSQL database.
-The project has a very simple interface that fetches data from a single table in the database, and allows you to add rows to that table.
+The project has a basic interface that fetches data from a single table in the database, and allows you to add rows to that table.

 [See the app in action][live].